FREE Domestic Shipping on orders over $35

 Losing a loved one is one of the most challenging times anyone can face.

-Whether it's a family member, a close friend, or someone within your community, knowing what to say to offer comfort is tough.
+Whether it's a family member, a close friend, or someone within your community, knowing what to say when someone one dies to offer comfort is tough.

 Grieving is a deeply personal, and finding the right words of sympathy can make a world of difference to the bereaved person.

-12 Comforting Things to Say When Someone Dies that Offer More Comfort than "Sorry for Your Loss"
+12 Things to Say When Someone Dies That Are Better Than "Sorry for Your Loss"

 ONLY If you've experienced loss before: